 Budget and Other Important Considerations

 Certain applications require validation protocols for the laboratory washer to meet standards set by entities such as the FDA.
-The acronyms IQ/OQ/PQ refer to qualification standards which some companies or experiments must adhere to.
+The acronyms IQ/OQ/PQ refer to qualification standards that some companies or experiments must adhere to.
 Whether or not you will have to meet these standards should be a question for the lab manager, or the study director.

 Warranty and Service